 When Randy began in 1994, large group meetings attendance averaged less than twenty students per week.
 However, by the fall of 1997 those same meetings had an average attendance in the high 30s.
 In 1998, the large group meeting moved nights and venues: Wednesday night at Witmer Clubhouse.
 From Fall 1998 through Spring 2001, meeting attendance remained in the low 40s.

 In 1997, Randy sought volunteer administrative assistance from Janet Warstler, and in 1999 the Board of Directors hired her to work part-time to perform various ministry tasks.
 Upon Janet’s retirement in 2012, Pam Dick stepped up to the job of Special Event Coordinator.
+In 2017, Pam retired from her position and Carolyn Childress came on staff as the new Events Coordinator.

 With the ministry growing numerically, the Board of Directors decided to hire Travis Wilhelm as the Associate Campus Minister in August of 2000.
 Two staff members had increased the ministry’s relationships with both students and supporters.